Member states of the World Intellectual Property Organization

 The World Intellectual Property Organization (WIPO) is one of the 16 specialized agencies of the United Nations.

-WIPO currently has 193 member states.
+WIPO currently has 194 member states.
 190 of the UN Members as well as the Holy See, Niue and the Cook Islands are Members of WIPO.
-Non-members are the states of Kosovo, Federated States of Micronesia, Palau, South Sudan, and the states with limited recognition.
+Non-members are the states of Palau, South Sudan, and the states with limited recognition.
 Palestine has observer status.